Telecommunication-Telemedia-Assessment/SVCP2022/03_location.md

 * Standard Single Room (per night, incl. breakfast & taxes) 69.00 €

 In order to arrange your stay, please reserve your room with the keyword SVCP 2022 until **August 09, 2019** with the hotel.
-All booking requests are handled by the hotel on a first come, first served basis.
+All booking requests are handled by the hotel on a first come, first serve basis.

 ### Other Accommodations
 In case you prefer other accommodation possibilities, the city of Ilmenau and its surroundings offer further hotels, guest houses, private rooms, apartments etc. You can find a list here: